simonbowen/terraform-aws-bastion-host/README.md

-This Terraform module creates a Bastion host in an existing VPC to allow secure remote access to instances in private subnets.
+This Terraform module creates a Bastion host in an existing VPC and subnet to allow secure remote access to instances in private subnets.

 Usage